-Eligible employees will be granted military leaves with pay for up to fifteen (15) days in a calendar year and shall be granted additional military leaves with or without pay in accordance with all applicable state and federal laws; provided, however, that the 15 days of paid military leave referenced herein shall first be applied to leave that is required by law to be paid.
+Eligible employees will be granted military leaves with or without pay in accordance with all applicable state and federal laws.
 For all Military Leaves, employees should provide their supervisor with a copy of their written orders, as practicable, including any subsequent changes, within the time limits prescribed by law.
 If an employee is applying for differential pay, the employee should provide payroll with the amount of their base pay prior to the leave.
 If an employee desires to use benefit time during the leave, the employee should also notify payroll prior to the leave.
 Upon completion of military service, a copy of the employee's Leave and Earnings Statement verifying the duration of the employee's military service and base pay must be provided to payroll by the employee.